indianaJonathan/tabgether/README.md

 - Delete collection
 - Edit URL
 - Delete URL
-- Change collection URLs indexes
+- Change collection URLs indexes (drag and drop and edit mode)

 ### What will be implemented?
 - Change collections order